aaronaddleman/aaronaddleman-academic/content/code/hugo/_index.md

 the task for remembering the right command always escapes me each time.
 So making an entry to document the options seemed most fitting for my note taking.

+## why academic

+1.
+1.

+## commenting

+I found this really cool [project allows commenting with github issues for commenting](https://utteranc.es/).
+Some day I will install it, but for now I am good.